Passwords are not enough. Add extra layers of security with two-step login.

 Case 1 - SP requires two-step login

 In this case, an SP enforces strong authentication for all users who get access.
 A user who has not configured two-step login will be asked to do so in order to be able to access to the service.
-Read the chapter configuring an SP below to learn how it is done.
+SP administrators are invited to read the chapter about configuring an SP below to learn how this is done.

 Case 2 - The user protects his/her account with two-step login: